 Prior to 2001, Hamilton was 144 square kilometres, somewhat bounded by the harbour, the 403, a line between Rymal Road / Twenty Road, and Centennial Road.
 As part of the same “Common Sense Revolution” that abolished Metropolitan Toronto, Hamilton swallowed its five neighbours: Ancaster, Dundas, Flamborough, Glanbrook, and Stoney Creek.
 This made the area of the “city” balloon to 1,150 square kilometres, or 8 times its size.

 The thing with amalgamation: while Hamilton was mostly a built-up urban area in 2001, its neighbours were not.
 Even post-amalgamation, the urbanized part of Hamilton hasn’t spread like wildfire.
 Lands within the urban boundary still only account for 260 square kilometres (22.6%).

-So going forward, I have delineated a rough area where my walks and analysis will be bounded to, measuring about 300 square kilometres.
+So going forward, I have delineated a rough area where my walks and analysis will be bounded to, measuring about 330 square kilometres.
 It encompasses Hamilton, Dundas, Greensville (part of Flamborough), eastern Ancaster, northwestern Glanbrook, and north/western Stoney Creek.
-This is mostly guided by the urban boundary, but is a bit arbitrary in spots.
+It’s mostly guided by the urban boundary, but also includes the escarpment and some other features.
 They are not strict boundaries either.
 It just provides some guidance on where I will focus my time and interest.

 So I hope you enjoy.
 The walk page is up, and I currently have two projects cobbled together: shoreline ownership and hydro corridors.
 You can look forward to more analysis of neighbourhoods, railways, and an inventory of the city’s waterfalls in the future.